 - Side: The trading strategy that is employed, either long (profits are to be made when stocks are rising) or short (profits are to be made when stocks are falling).

-If a change to these variables yields a higher Sharpe ratio than the previous permutations, then a new strategy is output.
-The program then continues to try different permutations until it has tried every possibility.
+- If a change to these variables yields a higher Sharpe ratio than the previous permutations, then a new strategy is output.
+The program then continues to try different permutations until it has tried exhausted the parameter space.

 - The program then outputs, on the result page, a “movie” showing the progression of the generation of the optimal strategy on In Sample (backtest) data on the left-hand side of the result page, with the performance of the optimal strategy on Out of Sample data shown in the graph on the right-hand side of the result page.